-4. Embed the CII’s video in to your website
+4. Embed the CII’s video into your website

 The CII produce a free video to help advisers promote their Chartered status.
 It’s simple enough to embed on your website; either on the page which explains your Chartered status, or the appropriate adviser pages.
-You can find the videos by clicking here.

-5. Your ‘why choose us’ page
+5. Your ‘why choose us?’ page

-Every adviser website should have a ‘why choose us’ page.
+Every adviser website should have a ‘why choose us?’ page.
 Your Chartered status should feature heavily on this page.